LissieTilbrook/LinuxRespin/README.md

 # WickedRespin
-Fork of remastersys - and a Fsck YOU to ch1x0r for being a bitch
+Yet another fork of remastersys

 This tool is used to backup your image, create distributions, create live cd/dvds. install respin